Fairfield Stags baseball

 The Fairfield Stags baseball team is the college baseball team representing Fairfield University located in Fairfield, Connecticut.
-Fairfield competes in the Metro Atlantic Athletic Conference (MAAC) of NCAA Division I and plays their home games at the Alumni Baseball Diamond on the campus of Fairfield University.
-The Stags were MAAC Champions in 1983, 1991, 1993 and 2016.
+Fairfield competes in the Metro Conference of NCAA Division I and plays their home games at the Alumni Baseball Diamond on the campus of Fairfield University.
+The Stags were Metro Conference Champions in 1983, 1991, 1993 and 2016.
 Fairfield is currently coached by 3 time America East Coach of the Year and 2 time MAAC Coach of the Year Bill Currier.